 - being exposed to the Epstein-Barr virus (EBV), a common virus that causes glandular fever

-- being regularly exposed to hardwood dust through your job
+- having a job where you're regularly exposed to hardwood dust

-- having a first-degree relative (such as a parent) who has had the condition
+- having a first-degree relative, such as a parent, who's had the condition

 Diagnosing nasopharyngeal cancer

-If you see your GP with symptoms that could indicate nasopharyngeal cancer, they will usually ask about your symptoms and carry out some examinations.
+If you see your GP with symptoms that could indicate nasopharyngeal cancer, they'll usually ask about your symptoms and carry out some examinations.
 This may involve examining your throat using a small mirror and a light.

-If they think further tests are necessary, your GP will refer you to hospital.
+If your GP thinks further tests are necessary, they'll refer you to hospital.
 At hospital, a number of different tests may be carried out to check for nasopharyngeal cancer and rule out other conditions.

 Some of the tests you may have include:

-- a nasendoscopy – where a thin, flexible telescope (endoscope) is inserted up your nose and passed down your throat to look for any abnormalities; it is carried out while you are awake but local anaesthetic can be used to numb your nose and throat
+- a nasendoscopy – where a thin, flexible telescope (endoscope) is inserted up your nose and passed down your throat to look for any abnormalities; it's carried out while you're awake, but local anaesthetic can be used to numb your nose and throat

-- imaging scans – magnetic resonance imaging (MRI) scans or computerised tomography (CT) scans can be used to check for tumours and determine if the cancer has spread
+- imaging scans – magnetic resonance imaging (MRI) scans or computerised tomography (CT) scans can be used to check for tumours and determine whether the cancer has spread

-- a panendoscopy – a more detailed examination of your nose and throat carried out under general anaesthetic (where you are asleep), using a series of small, rigid telescopes connected together
+- a panendoscopy – a more detailed examination of your nose and throat carried out under general anaesthetic (where you're unconscious) using a series of small, rigid telescopes connected together

 - a biopsy – where a small tissue sample is removed during a panendoscopy so it can be examined in a laboratory

-Once these tests are complete, your doctors will be able to confirm whether you have nasopharyngeal cancer and they will be able to 'stage' the cancer.
-This means giving it a score to describe how large it is and how far it has spread.
+Once these tests are complete, your doctors will be able to confirm whether you have nasopharyngeal cancer.
+They'll also be able to "stage" the cancer, which means giving it a score to describe how large it is and how far it has spread.

 How nasopharyngeal cancer is treated

-If you are diagnosed with nasopharyngeal cancer, you will be cared for by a team of different specialists who work together, called a multidisciplinary team (MDT).
-Your MDT will discuss with you what they think the best treatment option is in your case.
+If you're diagnosed with nasopharyngeal cancer, you'll be cared for by a team of different specialists who work together called a multidisciplinary team (MDT).
+Members of your MDT will discuss with you what they think the best treatment option is in your case.